pramshu-sharma/pdf_to_csv/README.md

 Application Limitations:

-- Due to time constraints a parser for pdf3.pdf i.e. diesel_engines was not made.
+- Due to time constraints a parser for pdf3.pdf i.e. diesel_engines was not made, as was for pdf1.pdf which i assume fell
+  under the corrupt PDF file category.

 - Extracting data from PDFs is something that i am not much familiar with therefore, the algorithms used to extract data might not be the most efficient.